Great Question! We’re glad you asked. There are many reasons to want to know more about asbestos including:

 The bottom line is: you want to be sure everyone is safe, your project can move forward, and you are not spending money on unnecessary tests.

 What is Asbestos Anyway?

-Asbestos is a mineral fiber that is very strong and has great heat resistance.
+Asbestos is a group of naturally occurring mineral fibers that are very strong, and have excellent heat resistance.
 Because of these properties, it was used in many building materials such as insulation and adhesives.
-Turns out it is also highly toxic and its use is now highly regulated.
-You don’t really care about the background though…
+Turns out it is also highly toxic, and its use is now highly regulated.

 Is Asbestos in My Home?